 Looking into an LED at short range for an extended period may cause optical glare.
 This may temporarily reduce vision.
 This may cause serious or fatal accidents.
-Never look directly into an LED.

 After frequent operation, parts of the motor carriage or the control unit may become hot.
 If the cover is removed and hot parts are touched, they may cause burns.